-Steven P. Furr, MD, FAAFP, a family physician in Jackson, Alabama, is a member of the board of directors of the American Academy of Family Physicians.
-The AAFP represents 127,600 physicians and medical students nationwide.
-As an AAFP board member, Furr advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.
+Steven P. Furr, MD, FAAFP, a family physician in Jackson, Alabama, is the president of the American Academy of Family Physicians.
+The AAFP represents 129,600 physicians and medical students nationwide.
+As AAFP president, Furr advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

-Furr is the co-founder of Family Medical Clinic of Jackson, which also supports a small rural hospital and a local nursing home.
-Furr has cared for patients for more than 35 years, including obstetrics care for more than 25 years.
-He is a certified medical director, as well as a certified medical examiner.
+Furr is the co-founder of Family Medical Clinic of Jackson where he also serves as chief of staff of a rural hospital and medical director of the nursing home.
+Furr has cared for patients for more than 39 years, including obstetrics care for more than 25 years.
+He is a certified medical director and a certified medical examiner.

 Furr has been active in several medical societies at the state level, serving as president of the Medical Association of the State of Alabama and the Alabama Medical Directors Association.
-He continues to serve as the vice chair of the Alabama delegation to the American Medical Association.
-Dr. Furr also served 11 years on the Alabama State Board of Medical Examiners and eight years on the Alabama State Committee of Public Health.
+He served as the chair of the Alabama delegation to the American Medical Association.
+Furr served 11 years on the Alabama State Board of Medical Examiners and 8 years on the Alabama State Committee of Public Health.

 A member of the AAFP since 1981, Furr served as an Alabama delegate to the AAFP Congress of Delegates and has chaired reference committees on Advocacy and Health of the Public and Science.
 He was also a member and chair of the Commission on Continuing Professional Development.
 At the chapter level, Furr has held various leadership roles in the Alabama Academy of Family Physicians, including chapter president and chairman of the board.